"""Convolutional fast wavelet transformations.

 the name of a pywt wavelet.

-The desired padding mode for extending the signal along the edges.
+mode: The desired padding mode for extending the signal along the edges.

 Defaults to "reflect".
 See :data:`ptwt.constants.BoundaryMode`.